Ayal Adler

 Ayal Adler (אייל אדלר), is an Israeli composer.
 Active internationally, his works are continuously performed worldwide.
 Serves as Associate Professor in composition and theory at the Jerusalem Academy of Music and Dance.
-Recipient of numerous awards, including: the Prime-Minister Award for Composition; Two Acum Prizes (equivalent to ASCAP), and the first prize at the RMN International Competition in London.
-Serves as a Board member of the Israeli Composers' League.
+Recipient of numerous awards, including: Two Prime- Minister Awards for Composers; Two Acum Prizes (equivalent to ASCAP), and International prizes.
+Serves as the Director of the Israel Composers' League.

 Biography

 Ayal Adlerr's compositions were performed in recent years in the United States; Canada; Germany; Austria; England; Lithuania; Spain; Finland; Czech Republic; Russia; Hungary; Croatia; South Korea, and more.
 Adler's oeuvre includes music in various genres including solo, chamber, vocal, and orchestral.
-His recent work, In Motion - Concerto for Continuo and Large Orchestra will be premiered at the Bregenz Festival in July 2023, with Omer Meir Wellber (cond./ Harpsichord/ Accordion) and the Wiener Symphoniker.
-Resonating Sounds for Large Orchestra was commissioned and premiered by Daniel Barenboim and the West- Eastern DIVAN Orchestra, at the following venues: BBC Proms, Royal Albert Hall; Lucerne Festival; Salzburg Festival; Colon Theatre, Buenos Aires.
-His song cycle, Alone, I return from the Night was commissioned and premiered by the Munich Philharmonic, cond. by Omer Meir Wellber, with soprano Hila Baggio.
+His work, In Motion - Concerto for Continuo and Large Orchestra was commissioned by the Bregenz Festival in 2023.
+Resonating Sounds for Large Orchestra was commissioned and premiered by Daniel Barenboim and the West-Eastern DIVAN Orchestra, at the following venues: BBC Proms, Royal Albert Hall; Lucerne Festival; Salzburg Festival; Colon Theatre, Buenos Aires.
+His song cycle, Alone, I return from the Night, was commissioned and premiered by the Munich Philharmonic, cond. by Omer Meir Wellber, with soprano Hila Baggio.
 Crystallization for Large Orchestra was re-premiered by Zubin Mehta and the Israeli Philharmonic.
-Postlude for Large Ensemble was re= premiered by Matthias Pintscher and Meitar Ensemble.
+Postlude for Large Ensemble was re-premiered by Matthias Pintscher and Meitar Ensemble.
 Ayal Adler's works are often performed at International Festivals, such as the International Society of Contemporary Music (ISCM); Jerusalem International Chamber Music Festival; Asian Composers' League (ACL), and more.
 In Israel, his music was premiered, among others, by The Israel Philharmonic Orchestra; Israel Camerata Orchestra Jerusalem; Israel Symphony Orchestra; Jerusalem Symphony Orchestra; Meitar Ensemble; Israel Contemporary Soloists; Raanana Symphonette Orchestra; Tel Aviv Soloists Ensemble, and more, under the baton of Omer Meir Wellber; Matthias Pintscher; Ilan Volkov; Frédéric Chaslin; Pierre-André Valade; Zsolt Nagy, and others.